mafuth/php-CLI/README.md

    php cli drop-table -- your table name --
    ```

-if want edit a table layout just edit the table lay out file at (database/create) directory and run the comand below
+if want edit a table layout just edit the table lay out file at (database/create) directory and run the command below
    ```sh
    php cli recreate-tables
    ```